Medical education in Australia: Continuing Professional Development (CPD)

 Education of fellowship qualified General Practitioners and Consultants, is typically facilitated by the relevant specialty medical college; with each college having its own CPD program.
-Similarly, Hospitalists and Registrars financially enrolled in the college as non-fellow or trainee members may also partake in the CPD program and educational activities, some of which are highly recommended or mandatory.
+Similarly, Career Medical Officers and Registrars financially enrolled in a specialty college as non-fellow or trainee member may also partake in the CPD program and educational activities, some of which are highly recommended or mandatory.
 Most specialty colleges use a points-based system to keep track of the clinician's CPD obligations for each year, with each specific activity attracting a certain number of points (for instance, attending a conference or workshop may be worth 3 CPD points, whereas reading a journal article and completing the online quiz may be worth 1 CPD point).
 There are certain education modules that are mandatory for specialists and their trainee-registrars, and others which are optionally recommended to be completed at the preference of the clinician.

+From 2023, AHPRA and MBA has mandated that CPD must consist of at least 50 hours, which is made of the following components: